rss2025-9/final_challenge2025/README.md

 **For numerical evidence, we would like to see**:
 - Numerical evaluation of the success of your lane tracking + following
-  - Make sure to mention your method for finding the lane and tuning the controller to closely track it
+  - Make sure to mention your method for finding the lane and tuning the controller
-- Numerical evidence evaluating the success of your shrink ray heist algorithm
+- Numerical evidence evaluating the success of your shrink ray heist algorithm (i.e., stopping for TAs, avoiding obstacles, stopping at traffic lights)

 ## Part A: Shrink Ray Heist

 ### Environment and Task

-The Shrink Ray Heist will take place in Vector's fortress (stata basement).
+The Shrink Ray Heist will take place in Vector's fortress (Stata basement).

 Your goal, after finishing the race successfully, is to drive through the maze to 2 TA selected locations to pick up shrink ray parts while avoiding detection along the way.
-Below is a representive map of Vector's lair, and the 2 locations where the parts are located.
-The exact configuration of locations and surveillance signals are a secret until Heist day; however, the security zones and the appearance of the real shrink ray parts will not change.
+Below is a representative map of Vector's lair.
+On the map, stars represent possible shrink ray locations.
+There are 3 stars, but you only need to navigate to 2.
+You don't know which 2 points until race day (sneaky Vector moves his shrink ray parts around).
+The exact configuration of locations and surveillance signals is a secret until Heist day; however, the security zones and the appearance of the real shrink ray parts will not change.

-Gru, in his infinite wisdom, has already created a ~ machine learning ~ based shrink ray detector for you (located in ``/shrink_ray_heist`)!
+Gru, in his infinite wisdom, has already created a ~ machine learning ~ based shrink ray detector for you (located in `/shrink_ray_heist`)!
 It not only tells you if there is a shrink ray part in camera view, but which is the correct one (nifty!).
 If you don't use it, Gru will be deeply sad that their hard work went to waste, but you are free to modify the code for the detector and add higher level logic to take advantage of it.

 Here are the details of the challenge:

-* You will be given 2 locations on the stata basement map (TA's will click 2 points in rviz briefly before you head off)
+* You will be given 2 locations on the Stata basement map (TA's will click 2 points in rviz briefly before you head off)
 * You must detect the correct part and each location and "pick it up" (stop for 5 seconds)
 * You should avoid running into guards, hitting obstacles, or otherwise triggering the security system
 * You should escape Vector's fortress and return to the starting location